 Recipe ingredients and notes:

-Use regular-cut bacon for this recipe, NOT thick-cut.
+- Use regular-cut bacon for this recipe, not thick-cut.
 (You'll need 7 slices of bacon.
-Use the remaining bacon from the package to make this apple bacon galette with Brussels sprouts or this flavorful bacon remoulade!)
+Use the remaining bacon from the package to make this bacon chorizo pasta!)

 How to precook bacon for wrapping shrimp: